NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 We insert an extra instruction before 1 to load its destination to a hard register, and add another to store the result back to -12(%rbp).
 We do the same for 2, 3, and 4.
 We say that "a pseudoregister is `spilled` to memory" if we store its contents on the stack instead of a hard register.
-And the extra instructions to move spilled values between registers and memory are callwed `spill code`.
+And the extra instructions to move spilled values between registers and memory are called `spill code`.

 We will have the final assembly: